turretcss/turretcss/docs/elements.md

 ---
 layout: docs
 title: Elements
-page_title: Elements - Turret - A Responsive Front-end Framework for Accessible and Semantic Websites
+page_title: Elements - turretcss - A Responsive Front-end Framework for Accessible and Semantic Websites
-description: A guide to the use of HTML elements and Turret's default styling definitions including buttons, figure, media, nav, and tables.
+description: A guide to the use of HTML elements and turretcss's default styling definitions including buttons, figure, media, nav, and tables.
 permalink: /docs/elements/
 ---